 - North Carolina

 - Rhode Island

 Additionally, in the United States, there are 5 states that are split between the Eastern Time Zone and Central Standard Time (CST): Indiana, Tennessee, Florida, Kentucky, and Michigan.
-Interestingly, the time zone definitions in the US were initiated by railroad companies, but when the Interstate Commerce Commision took over time zone management in 1938, the boundaries of the Easter Time Zone have moved West.
+Interestingly, the time zone definitions in the US were initiated by railroad companies, but when the Interstate Commerce Commission took over time zone management in 1938, the boundaries of the Eastern Time Zone have moved West.
 Once again, commercial and social factors conquered geography.

-In Canada, there are just three territories that are partly in the EST time zone: Quebec, Ontario and Nunavut.
+In Canada, there are just three territories that are partly in the EST time zone: Quebec, Ontario, and Nunavut.
 It is also important to note that these provinces observe Daylight Saving Time in sync with the US, even though there are some very minor exceptions.

 The EST Time Zone Major Cities in EST Time Zone

 Because the EST time zone covers so much of the United States, there are dozens of major cities in the EST time zone in the US.
 In fact, most people think about the United States when they hear EST time.
 And they are not wrong to do so: notable examples of large cities in the US include New York City, Washington D.C., Philadelphia, Florida, New Jersey, Atlanta, Baltimore, Buffalo, and Cleveland.
 Other major cities in the EST time zone are Ontario, Quebec, Guayaquil, Hamilton, Bogota, Nassau, Lima, Panama City, Quito, and Havana.
 However, although the EST time zone covers the majority of the US, keep in mind that „New York time“ isn’t the same as time in LA or San Francisco, so if you’re calling a friend or a work contact on the West Coast, be sure to calculate what time it is there rather than rely on New York and EST.